MicrosoftDocs/SupportArticles-docs/support/sql/general/rolling-upgrade-sql-server-2019-2022.md

 To work around this issue, follow these steps:

-1. Remove the distribution database from the availability group.
+1. Remove the distribution database from the AG.
 1. Proceed with the upgrade to SQL Server 2022.
-1. After completing the upgrade, add the distribution database back to the availability group.
+1. After completing the upgrade, add the distribution database back to the AG.

 ## More information